janfb/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student with Jakob Macke at TU Munich and University of Tübingen.
-Building on a background in Cognitive Science (BSc at University of Osnabrück) and Computational Neuroscience (MSc at TU Berlin) I am now developing probabilistic machine learning tools for science and applying them to neuroscience.
+I am a PhD student with [Jakob Macke](https://www.mackelab.org) at University of Tübingen working on the intersection of machine learning and neuroscience.
+I have a background in Cognitive Science and in Computational Neuroscience but discovered my passion for developing new machine learning methods during my masters.
+Now I am developing probabilistic machine learning tools and apply them to problems in computational neuroscience.

+My research focus lies on simulation-based inference (SBI), a method to perform Bayesian inference in computational models for which standard approximate inference methods like _MCMC_ or _VI_ do not work.
+I am one of the core developers of [_sbi_](https://www.mackelab.org/sbi), a Python toolbox for SBI that has gained a lot of attention over last years (used in >40 publications, >260 stars on GitHub).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.